barharding/MechaCar_Statistical_Analysis-/README.md

   - test

 2022 marks the return of inflationary prices and fuel is one of the highest rising costs, therefore one of the biggest factors when purchasing a vehicle and selecting between brands is a vehicles fuel efficiency.
-A study to determine is lower higher miles per gallon results in high model sales would prove consumer buying habits are changing due to high fuel costs.
+A study to determine if lower higher miles per gallon results in high model sales would prove consumer buying habits are changing due to high fuel costs.

 In order to perform this study the input data would need to includes sales data for two periods for all comparable models to MechCar's model.
-The two period include a low fuel cost period to be compared with a high fuel period.
+The two period include a low fuel cost period to be compared with a high fuel cost period.

 Null Hypothesis:: Higher fuel efficiency has no impact on sales results for comparable models Alternative Hypothesis: Higher fuel efficiency increases sales in comparable models.